dkfbasel/nsq-adapter/README.md

 	queue := nsqAdapter.New("name-of-my-service", nsqlookupdAddress)

 	// initialize the ability to handle responses.
-	// this will create a topic calles [name-of-service]-responses
+	// this will create a topic called [name-of-service]-responses
 	// that will be used to receive responses to requests issued
 	// from this service
 	queue.InitializeResponseHandling()